Nicolas Binder: Career

 Binder is a youth product of Union Mauer, and moved to the academy of Rapid Wien in 2009.
 On 24 June 2020 he signed a professional contract with Rapid Wien, tying him to the club until 2022.
 He began his professional career with their reserves in 2019, before debuting for their senior team in a 2–1 Austrian Football Bundesliga win over Wolfsberger AC on 22 August 2022.

-On 27 January 2023, Binder signed a contract with Austria Klagenfurt until 30 June 2026.
+On 27 January 2023, he signed a contract with Austria Klagenfurt through to 30 June 2026.

+On 6 June 2025, Binder joined Dutch side Cambuur on a two-year deal with an option for a third, ahead of the 2025–26 Eerste Divisie season.

 Personal life

 His father, Michael, was also a professional footballer in Austria.